 When societies create money through transparent, democratic processes to serve the common good, creating money is an honorable action.
 When individuals create it for purely private benefit to create personal claims on the public commons and wealth created by others, it is an invisible form of theft.

 Making money by speculation, usury, and accounting manipulation concentrates control of existing real wealth.
 It does not create wealth and serves no beneficial economic or social purpose.
 There is no legitimate reason to allow it.
 And certainly no justification for providing predatory banks and financiers with public risk guarantees and subsidies.

 Unless the processes of money creation and allocation are open, democratic, and devoted solely to serving the public good, the system of accounts through which money is created and allocated can become the most effective and undemocratic of tyrannies.
 It allows the institutions of finance to control virtually everything.
 In current practice, the system’s inner workings are invisible to the public.
 Based on illusion and accounting slight of hand, the system by its nature largely defies logic and thereby understanding.

 We are taught that organizing a society around money and markets maximizes our individual freedom to make choices according to our personal values and interests.
 We are not supposed to notice that the monetization of relationships gives priority to financial values over life values and gives enormous power to those who control the creation and allocation of money.

 In the global economy, the structures of the global financial system give inordinate power to create and allocate money to financial institutions that seek only their own financial gain without regard to any other human or natural interest.
-Despite the facade of political democracy, through their control of money bankers, not people, rule the world.
+Despite the facade of political democracy, through their control of money, bankers and private equity fund, not people, now rule most of the world.

 The structure of the money system is a choice, not a given and we the people have both the means and the right to change it.